webrecorder/replayweb.page/docs/sharing.md

 ### Sharing Google Drive Archives

-An archive loaded from google drive can be shared with others, as long as they have access.
+An archive loaded from Google Drive can be shared with others, as long as they have access.

 Google Drive Archive will have a `source=googledrive://...`.